ksu-is/Blackjack21/README.md

 # Blackjack21
-This is a project for Application Develepment by Quy Trinh.
+This is a project for Application Develepment by Quy Trinh and Stewart Bowman.